kojix2/chatgpt-cli/README.md

 chatgpt
 ```

-Writes to the prompt.
-It utilize GNU Readline, so Emacs shortcuts are available such as `↑` `↓`
+Write your message.
+It utilizes GNU Readline, so Emacs shortcuts are available such as `↑` `↓`

 ```
 > Hi
 ```

 You can cancel a query to ChatGPT with `Ctrl + C`.
-This is especially useful when you make a writing mistake and it takes a long time to reply.
+This is especially useful when you make a writing mistake, and it takes a long time to reply.

+Unfortunately, line breaks are not currently supported, but still you can copy-paste line breaks.

 ### Selecting ChatGPT System Commands